llafuente/language/variables/variables.md

 * **string**

-  Primitive value that is a finite ordered sequence of zero or more 16-bit unsigned integer
+  Primitive value that is a finite ordered sequence of zero character.

   *Properties:*
   * iterable